Classification

 • diploic veins

-• large, valveless veins with a thin vascular wall in the diploe between the inner and outer layers of the cranial bones
+• large, valveless veins with a thin vascular wall situated in the diploe between the inner and outer layers of the cranial bones

 • emissary (skull) veins (vena emissaria)